Diocesan administrator: Protestant "elected bishops"

 With many capitulars converting to Lutheranism or Calvinism during the Reformation, the majorities in many chapters consisted of Protestant capitulars.
 So they then also elected Protestants as bishops, who usually were denied papal confirmation.
-However, in the early years of Reformation, with the schism not yet fully implemented, it was not always obvious, who tended to Protestantism, so that some candidates only turned out to be Protestants after they had been papally confirmed as bishop and imperially invested as prince.
+However, in the early years of Reformation, with the schism not yet fully implemented, it was not always obvious who tended to Protestantism, so that some candidates only turned out to be Protestants after they had been papally confirmed as bishop and imperially invested as prince.
 Later, when Protestants were usually denied papal confirmation, the emperors nevertheless invested the unconfirmed candidates as princes - by a so-called liege indult (Lehnsindult) - due to political coalitions and conflicts within the empire, in order to gain candidates as imperial partisans.

 Many Protestant candidates, elected by the capitulars, neither achieved papal confirmation nor a liege indult, but nevertheless, as a matter of fact held de facto princely power.
 This was because the emperor would have to use force to bar the candidates from ruling, with the emperors lacking the respective power or pursuing other goals.
 A similar situation was in a number of imperially immediate abbeys with their prince-abbots and princess-abbesses.

 Unconfirmed incumbents of the sees were called Elected Bishops or Elected Archbishops.
 The information that Protestant clerical rulers would generally have been called administrators, as written in several encyclopedias, does not fit historically documented practice.
 In their dioceses as well as in their territories, they had almost the same power as Catholic prince-bishops.
 However, one common restriction was that administered prince-bishoprics were denied to emit their deputies to the diets of the Empire or of the imperial circles (Reichstag, or Kreistag, respectively).
+Conversions of territories were banned by the with Reservatum ecclesiasticum.
 This restriction was abandoned by the Peace of Westphalia in 1648, when the emperor accepted Protestant administrators as fully empowered rulers.
 However, the Peace also secularised many of the prior Protestant prince-bishoprics and transformed them into hereditary monarchies.